 In London, yoga-inspired apparel brand Lululemon is also exploring the idea that their stores can nurture the lifestyle that they sell.
 Offering free yoga classes and workshops, the brand has inspired other retailers to explore the potential offered by their physical stores.

 Retail + Culture

 Exhibitions have long been an integral part of luxury retail stores.
-At JUSTSO, we’ve helped brands like Harrods, Chanel and Bvlgari create exhibitions that tell stories, engage new customers, and drive footfall.
+At JUSTSO, we’ve helped brands like Harrods, Chanel and Bvlgari create retail and exhibition design that tells stories, engages new customers, and drives footfall.
 And as retailers push for new ways to use their physical space, we’re seeing more and more brands seek to bring culture into their stores.
 Take Blue Mountain School in Shoreditch.
 Spread over six-floors, the enterprise seeks to turn shopping into a cultural experience.
 With a dedicated exhibition space on one floor, a showroom on another, and a restaurant on the top, it explores the boundaries of physical retail.

 In 2019, brick-and-mortar stores need to do more than sell.
-Those brands that are thriving both online and off, are experimenting with their retail space.
+Those brands that are thriving both online and off, are experimenting with their retail and exhibition design.
 By bringing community, culture and lifestyle into the heart of their stores, they’re creating hubs for conversation and connection.
 It is, as STORY’s Rachel Shechtman describes, “a new frontier” in retail.